JustinMeyer2/git-basic-exercises/README.md

-My name is Justin Meyer im an IMI Salesforce Cohorte and cannot wait to go to stellenbosch.
+My name is Justin Meyer im an IMI Salesforce Cohorte for 12 months